-- first priority mortgages over the ships owned by the respective borrowers (and in addition second priority mortgages in the case of the Five Vessel Refinancing); - guarantees from us and our subsidiary GasLog Carriers Ltd.; in the case of the GasLog Partners Credit Facility, guarantees from GasLog Partners and GasLog Partners Holdings LLC; in the case of the Five Vessel Refinancing, a guarantee from us, guarantees up to the value of the commitments relating to the Methane Alison Victoria, Methane Shirley Elisabeth and Methane Heather Sally from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels; in the case of the Solaris from the Partnership and GasLog Partners Holdings LLC and a guarantee from us guarantee from GasLog Carriers Ltd. for up to the value of the commitments relating to the CasLog Seattle and the Solaris from the Partnership and GasLog Partners Holdings LLC and a guarantee from Us, guarantees up to the value of the commitments on the remaining vessels; in the case of the October 2015 Facility, a guarantee from us, guarantees up to the value of the commitments relating to the GasLog Geneva from the Partnership and GasLog Partners Holdings LLC and a guarantee from us, guarantee from GasLog Carriers Ltd. for up to the value of the commitments relating to the GasLog Geneva from the Partnership and GasLog Partners Holdings LLC and a guarantee from us, guarantee from GasLog Carriers Ltd. for up to the value of the commitments relating to the GasLog Geneva from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments relating to the GasLog Geneva from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels; - for certain of our facilities, a pledge or a negative pledge of the share capital of the respective borrower; and - for certain of our facilities, a first assignment of all earnings and insurances related to the ship owned by the respective borrower.
+- first priority mortgages over the ships owned by the respective borrowers; - guarantees from us and our subsidiary GasLog Carriers Ltd.; in the case of the GasLog Partners Credit Facility, guarantees from GasLog Partners and GasLog Partners Holdings LLC; in the case of the Five Vessel Refinancing, a guarantee from us, guarantees up to the value of the commitments relating to the Methane Alison Victoria, the Methane Shirley Elisabeth, the Methane Heather Sally and the Methane Becki Anne from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessel; in the case of the Legacy Facility Refinancing, a guarantee from us guarantees up to the value of the commitments relating to the GasLog Seattle and the Solaris from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels; in the case of the October 2015 Facility, a guarantee from us, guarantees up to the value of the commitments relating to the GasLog Greece, the GasLog Geneva and the GasLog Gibraltar from the Partnership and GasLog Partners Holdings LLC and a guarantee from GasLog Carriers Ltd. for up to the value of the commitments on the remaining vessels;

+- for certain of our facilities, a pledge or a negative pledge of the share capital of the respective borrower; and - for certain of our facilities, a first assignment of all earnings and insurances related to the ship owned by the respective borrower.